Certificates and Specializations

-The English Department offers 4 letters of specialization and 1 certificate.
+The English Department offers 8 Letters of Specialization, 1 Certificate, and 1 Individualized Option.

-- Students considering one the following specializations are encouraged to contact one of the directors or advisors associated with that letter, but no formal paperwork is needed to begin coursework.
+- Students considering a specialization are encouraged to contact one of the advisors associated with it.
+No formal paperwork is needed to begin coursework.

-- Upon successful completion of the specialization or certificate, students receive a signed certificate.
-Students may also choose to include Letters of Specialization in their placement files.
+- Upon completion of the specialization or certificate, students receive a signed certificate.

-The American Studies specialization enables students to shape an interdisciplinary course of study around unresolved social and intellectual issues in American Culture; for example, questions of race, class, gender, and ethnicity.
+The American Studies specialization allows students to shape an interdisciplinary course of study around unresolved social and intellectual issues in American Culture; for example, questions of race, class, gender, and ethnicity.

 The Creative Writing specialization aims to provide inspiration and support for committed writers and to offer serious instruction in craft.
 Classes usually include readings in one or more literary genres and workshop review of students' writing.

 The Digital Humanities + Games specialization aims to better prepare interested students for jobs that require both a familiarity with technology and sound communication skills.
 This specialization prepares students to become more critically informed and productive digital citizens.